Americans filing jobless claims at highest level in 8 months - NewsBreak

 Americans filing jobless claims at highest level in 8 months

-The number of Americans applying for unemployment benefits last week rose to the highest level in more than eight months, indicating the hot labor market may be weakening.
+WASHINGTON (AP) — The number of Americans applying for unemployment benefits last week rose to the highest level in more than eight months in what may be a sign that the labor market is weakening.

-First-time applications generally reflect layoffs.
-As the Federal Reserve raises interest rates to cool inflation, it will likely destabilize a historically tight labor market.

-"The Fed's rate hikes — aimed at not only lowering inflation but also rebalancing supply and demand for workers — is bound to result in a softening in labor market conditions and a further rise in layoffs over coming months," Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said in a research note.
+The four-week average for claims, which smooths out some of the week-to-week volatility, rose by 4,500 from the previous week, to 240,500.

 The total number of Americans collecting jobless benefits for the week ending July 9 rose by 51,000 from the previous week, to 1,384,000.
-That figure has been near 50-year lows for months, indicating that even as some employers are laying off workers, those workers are moving to new jobs relatively easily.
+That figure has been near 50-year lows for months.

 Earlier this month, the Labor Department reported that employers added 372,000 jobs in June, a surprisingly robust gain and similar to the pace of the previous two months.
 Economists had expected job growth to slow sharply last month given the broader signs of economic weakness.